-Friday, September 28 at 5pm through Saturday September 29 at 8pm.
+Friday, October 4 at 5pm through Saturday October 5 at 8pm.

-	For childcare (and any other) inquiries, please talk to Cherie Taylor: 907.252.8950.
+For inquiries, please talk to Cherie Taylor: 907.252.8950.

 A Bible, a favorite pen or two, a dish to share for Friday's potluck, clothes and toiletries, a project or hobby to work on during personal time.
 We'll provide a folder/book with room for journalling (or you can bring your own!).

 A lot of the retreat will be indoors, but there's a unique meeting with our Creator God when we rest in nature, so bring suitable clothes for time outside as well.

 If you're spending the night, please bring bedding.
 (And if you think you'd like a shower, please bring a towel too.)